peteshand/keyboard/README.md

 ## Overview

 This library offers an alternative way to define keyboard listeners.
-Currently the library only supports openfl based appplications.
+Currently the library only supports openfl based applications.
 Rather than listening to a keyboard event and then filtering for switch key is pressed in the callback function, this is defined when the listener is added.

 The following example adds a keyboard listener for when the "Enter" is pressed.